jkriguer/CIS25/Homework/table printer/README.md

-# Table Printing iomanip demo
+﻿# Table Printing iomanip demo
 This program contains a simple program used to demonstrate the iomanip formatting tools.
 It features a class designed to hold the requisite data types for the assignment's specification.

-Solution (.sln) file is optional, I use it for working on multiple machines.
+> ⚠️ **Warning:** This repo contains VS22 project/solution files for my ease of development across devices.
+This may cause conflicts if opened in another IDE.